rainu/dev-notes/README.md

 ## Changelog

 ### 0.9.17
+* abort creation/edit of note while typing [ESC]
+* autofocus the first text element on copy dialog for template notes
 * fix crash when try to create new placeholder
 * preselect board tags on new notes [#31](https://github.com/rainu/dev-notes/issues/31)
 * UX: redesign themes